sdegutis/90s.dev/site/public/guides/views.md

 views are able to customize their layout behavior, if approached carefully.
 For example:

-* Spaced is flexible on one axis and axiomic on another.
+* Spaced is malleable on one axis and axiomic on another.
 * Group usually contains axiomics but can resize them.